Vikas-ABD/historical_monuments_ai/README.md

 SMTP_PORT=587
 SMTP_USERNAME=your_gmail@gmail.com
 SMTP_PASSWORD=your_gmail_app_password
-✅ Important:
+✅ Important Notes:

-Use a Google App Password instead of your Gmail password.
+Use a Google App Password instead of your regular Gmail password.
-Enable "Less Secure Apps" or App Passwords in your Google Account settings.
+Enable App Passwords in your Google Account Settings.
 🐳 Run with Docker Compose (Optional)
 1. Build and Start the Containers bash